bleakley/case-reports/README.md

 would describe a set of 28 publications, 23 of which had no citations in PMC, 3 of which had 1 publication in PMC, and 2 of which had 4 publications in PMC.

 These counts represent minimum citation counts.
-A publication could be cited by other publications which are not tracked in PMC.
+Notably, a publication could be cited by other publications which are not tracked in PMC.